It’s surreal to wake up groggy from a routine colonoscopy to a voice whispering “well, my dear, you have colon cancer.”

 I’ve been a very health conscience person my whole life.
 No amount of logical reasoning helped me to understand or deduce how “I” got cancer!”

 I have decided to share my story with you, because mine has a positive outcome.
-I caught my cancer early (stage 1).
+My cancer was early (stage 1).
 I made it my mission to nourish my body, calm my mind and prepare myself for the new normal of my body, a body I had known for over 50 years, now suddenly with its surgically-altered intestines.

-YBR played a huge part in my preparation for surgery and my recovery.
+Yamuna Body Rolling (YBR) played a huge part in my preparation for surgery and my colon cancer recovery.
 I rolled daily in my abdomen, ribs and spine to create as much space and opening for the surgery.
 Recovery from surgery was brutal, but as soon as I was healed internally, I started to roll my abdomen again.

 The large diffuse gold ball was my go-to companion…like Wilson in the movie castaway!